Scripture References: Isaiah 9:6-7

 Later on God spoke to another prophet.
 His name was Micah.
-God told Micah the name of the city town where Jesus would be born.
+God told Micah the name of the city town where the baby would be born.
 He told Micah that the special person who was coming would be born in the town of Bethlehem.

-All of these promises were recorded.
+All of these promises were recorded in the Bible.
 The messages have been saved for hundreds of years.
-Now we can read the messages in our very own bible.
-We are thankful that we have God’s Word, the bible, to tell us about Jesus.
+Now we can read the messages in our very own Bible.
+We are thankful that we have God’s Word, the Bible, to tell us about Jesus.
 God always keeps his promises!